 What are roof snow guards?

-Roof snow guards are devices placed on a roof that causes any snow or ice that accumulates on the roof to fall off slowly and in a systematic way, instead of suddenly or unexpectedly like it would in what is referred to as roof avalanche.
-Snow guards are placed to protect anything surrounding the roof from the damage accumulated snow can cause.
+Roof snow guards are devices placed on a roof that causes any snow or ice that accumulates on the roof to fall off slowly and in a systematic way, instead of suddenly or unexpectedly like it would in what is referred to as roof avalanche. snow breaks are placed to protect anything surrounding the roof from the damage accumulated snow can cause.
 If a snowpack were to suddenly fall, it can create devastation that can be harmful to both property and people.
 Snow guards are not only imperative during snowfall, they allow snow and ice to completely melt before dripping to the ground.

 How do roof snow guards work?